 Plan your visit for a Monday to get free entry!

-Next is the Catedral De Santa Maria De La Sede (50 likes) – the largest cathedral in the world and Christopher Columbus’s resting place.
-Originally a mosque, it was converted into a cathedral after Seville’s conquest by Ferdinand III, before being expanded in the Gothic style in the 15th century.
+Next is the Catedral De Santa Maria De La Sede (50 likes).
+The largest cathedral in the world, this cathedral is Christopher Columbus’s resting place.
+Originally a mosque, it was converted into a cathedral after Seville’s conquest by Ferdinand III.
+It was then expanded in the Gothic style in the 15th century.

 The inside is massive, especially with the swooping columns branching up to the towering ceiling.
 The Giralda bell tower will give you the best views of the surrounding city, and has a spiralling ramp up the inside instead of stairs!